 The Gentleman and the Rake by Katherine Woodbury

-This revised omnibus edition of Mr. B Speaks! and A Man of Few Words first takes a lighthearted look at the critical events in Jane Austen's Pride and Prejudice from the perspective of Fitzwilliam Darcy.
+This omnibus edition of Mr. B Speaks! and A Man of Few Words first takes a lighthearted look at the critical events in Jane Austen's Pride and Prejudice from the perspective of Fitzwilliam Darcy.
 Then Mr. B, the redeemed rake of Samuel Richardson's scandalous Pamela, gets to tell his side of the story.
 A lively romp through the roots of the modern romance novel!

 A Man of Few Words by Katherine Woodbury